EndPointCorp/end-point-blog/2020/03/10/cooking-with-cas.html.md

 ```

 The `forceAuthentication` call determines the current phase of the authentication process this request is in, whether unauthenticated, fully authenticated, or
 requring validation of a service ticket, and responds appropriately.
-We then set a session variable to the ID of the authenticated user, exactly what the
+We then set a session variable to the ID of the authenticated user, which replicates what
-original authentication code would have done.
+the original authentication code would have done.

 This application requires access to a REST API exposed by the first application, a situation which CAS calls "proxy" authentication.
 Here, CAS issues not only
 its usual service ticket, but also a "proxy granting ticket".
 When the application wants to use the API, it uses the proxy granting ticket to request a service